MicrosoftDocs/visualstudio-docs/docs/python/tutorial-working-with-python-in-visual-studio-step-05-installing-packages.md

 ---
 title: Python in Visual Studio tutorial step 5, install packages
 titleSuffix: ""
-description: Step 5 is a core walk through to demonstrate Python capabilities in Visual Studio and Visual Studio's features to manage packages in a Python environment. ms.date: 03/09/2020 ms.topic: tutorial
+description: Step 5 is a core walk-through to demonstrate Python capabilities in Visual Studio and Visual Studio's features to manage packages in a Python environment. ms.date: 03/09/2020 ms.topic: tutorial
 author: rjmolyneaux